stormpath/stormpath-documentation/source/reference.rst

   * - ``agent``
     - String (Link)
     - N/A
     - A link to the Provider's Agent.
 Currently only used for LDAP providers.
-For more information see :ref:`make-mirror-dir`.
+For more information see :ref:`below <ref-ldap-agent>`.

 **Provider Example**